 What Can a 6500 Watt Generator Run?
-(Real Load Math for Home Backup)
+Fridge, Well Pump, AC, RV + Real Load Math

 Quick answer: What can a 6500 watt generator run?
-A 6,500W generator runs most home essentials at once – refrigerator, freezer, lights, TV, phone chargers, sump pump, well pump, and a window AC – with about 4,000-5,000W of usable headroom after startup surges.
-It cannot power a whole house with central AC, an electric dryer plus other large loads simultaneously, or most heat pumps.
+A typical 6,500W unit provides ~5,500W continuous / 6,500W peak, so only about 1,000W of surge headroom above steady load.
+Realistically it powers most home essentials simultaneously – refrigerator, freezer, sump pump, well pump, lights, TV, phone chargers, plus one window AC (up to ~10k-12k BTU depending on the rest of the load) – as long as you stagger startups.
+It cannot run a whole house with central AC, an electric dryer plus other large loads at once, or most central heat pumps.
 Think “essentials plus one comfort load,” not “everything at once.”

 The whole-house myth: A 6,500W generator has 5,500W running / 6,500W peak for most models.
 A typical U.S. home draws 8,000-15,000W during normal use (fridge, HVAC, water heater, dryer, range, lighting).
 The math does not work for “run everything.”
 What does work: keep the food cold, the basement dry, and one comfort device going.
 That is what 6,500W is perfect for.